terryyin/rubygem_digger/notebook/Paper.md

  ]
 ```

-## Simple Statistics
+## Simple statistics

 After getting the labeled data, I did some simple statistics to see if I can get
 some low hanging fruits.
 So I compared the mean and standard deviation of all
 the metrics.
-All countings are transformed to density per KNLOC to make the data
+All counts are transformed to density per KNLOC to make the data
 comparable.
 At this point, the "maintained" data already excluded the most
 recent 10 to 18 months, which indicates that they are really "maintainable."
 And
 the simple statistics are done on the metrics got from the latest version in our